joonarafael/gh-arc-dind-kubernetes-for-dummies/README.md

 Install the Go programming language.
 Read [Go documentation](https://go.dev/doc/install "Download and install - The Go Programming Language") for the latest instructions.

 On a headless system, files and folders can be fetched from the internet, for example, via `curl`.
-Here you want to use `curl -L -O <url>`.
+Here you want to use `curl -LO <url>`.

 As an post-install step for Go, you might need to add the Go binary to your `PATH`.
 Edit the `~/.bashrc` file and add the following lines: